 There are times when URL Protocols aren’t recognised by the web browser.
-If we click on the link, it just does nothing.
+If we click on the web address, it just does nothing.
 The issue crops up because we haven’t configured our System settings.
 The browser simply just doesn’t respond.
 In such a scenario, we need to create a Custom URL Protocol with XDG.

 Hence, first instruct the web browser to open an associated application whenever it encounters a specific protocol.
 We will take the example of Unity Hub protocol later in the Additional Info section.
 But, it is applicable to other URL protocols as well.